MicroBlog: Twitter-length Ponderings, Groanings, Ramblings & Misgivings...

 <<< back to previous page

 "Mathematics is white supremacy!"
-Thus do tedious woke buffoons dishonor generations of ancient dark-skinned scholars and tradesmen.
+Thus do tedious woke buffoons insult nearly all "people of color" who have ever lived.

 Tweet not.
 Reply not.
 Thus you may, perhaps, avoid Twitter's twin scourges: empty praise and pointless strife.